yosgo-open-source/bonyo-yosgo/README.md

 ### STEP.6 Dashboard

 After finish the example you can go to dashboard to view the group, order, payment data.
+Here are some thing to notice

+* Dashboard will log out after one hour.
+You have to login again.
+* In productDetail page.
+There is a button `重新整理`.
+If you need get the lastest data, you can click this button.